qiaohanscode/technical-tutorial/frontend/ngrx/store/introduction.md

 - Available: state that nneds to be available when re-entering routes
 - Retrieved: stathe that must be retrieved with a side-effect
 - Impact: state that is impacted by actions fro oehter sources

+Store is RxJS powered global state management for Angular applications, inspired by Redux.

+Key concepts
+- Actions describe unique events that are dispatched from components and services.
+- State changes are handled by pure functions called reducers that take the current state an the latest action to compute a new state
+- Selectors are pure functions used to select, derive and comoose pieces of state
+- State is accessed with the `Store`, an observable of state and an observer of actions.